 Several of Kevin’s bands include Village Green, Raven, Buttercup (which had a hit single “Baby Love Affair”).
 A position with Performing Arts Council of Transvaal saw Kevin as sound and lighting engineer for Breytenback Theatre in Pretoria.
 Other gigs include music retail management, supplying instruments for top bands.
 A full time job with professional Pop Group Pendulum saw Kevin gig in many top venues in S.A. as well as recording a number of hits in the Top 10.

 He has played in various groups in the Johannesburg/Pretoria circuit, including first percussionist and conductor in a semi-classical brass band.
 Projects included the gospel group Gift, the Kevin Duke band, both with CDs of original material.
 Kevin paid his pub scene/private party/corporate dues with Undercover and Not Fragile, performing a wide range of cover material.
 Radio airplay came again with Dixie Hillbillies as keyboardist/lead vocalist.
 Kevin moved to California permanently in 2016.
 As you can see from the photo on the left, Pendulum had a great sense of humor.
 Those wacky pranksters hoped you'd seriously buy into the outfits.
-If you get an outfit like any one these, you can be in the band, too!
+If you get an outfit like any one of these, you can be in the band, too!

 After a brief stint with the Sterling Sylver Country Band, Kevin was offered a position with the Brent Payne Band as keyboardist and backing vocalist, performing at Disneyland where Kevin met Chris Clifford and decided to leave the Brent Payne Band and join up with Chris.
 The two have been inseparable ever since.